 HRSC 4.08 Notice of proceedings.
-The commission shall provide notice to the public of its proceedings, including any general meeting, settlement conference, informal hearing or formal hearing under s.
-54.15 (1), (3) or (4), Stats., or any meeting or hearing to review a request for trade secret protection under s.
-HRSC 4.06, by posting the following week's agenda every Wednesday in its office.
-The commission shall also notify each interested person under s.
-HRSC 3.013 (2) of a pending settlement conference, informal hearing, formal hearing or meeting or hearing concerning trade secret protection under s.
+The commission shall provide notice to the public of its proceedings, including any general meeting, settlement conference or hearing under s.
+54.15(1) or (3), Stats., or any meeting or hearing to review a request for trade secret protection under s.
 HRSC 4.06.
+The commission shall also notify each party to a review under s.
+HRSC 3.013 (2) of a pending settlement conference, meeting concerning trade secret protection under s.
+HRSC 4.06 or hearing.
 Each of these proceedings is a public meeting under ss.
 19.81 to 19.98, Stats.
-The commission may waive the notice provisions of this section if it finds that an emergency necessitates such action.
+The commission may waive the notice provisions of this section as provided in ss.
+19.84 and 19.85, Stats.